cjh0613/Mirror/README.md

 ## How to use

-1. Install node.js，clone this repo and edit [config.js](config.js) for your proxying configuration.
+1. Install node.js，clone this repo （`git clone -b dev https://github.com/cjh0613/Mirror.git`）and edit [config.js](config.js) for your proxying configuration.

     ```js
     {